 Inventory investment optimization is a challenge for any business.
 It’s difficult to know which products to purchase so you can meet future demand without having an excess of leftover stock.
 Likewise, it’s nearly impossible to know which products to avoid when you’re purchasing blindly or based on intuition.

-Inventory management means striking a balance between having products available and minimizing the cost of inventory.
+Inventory management means striking a balance between having products available and minimizing inventory cost.
 Selling out of in-demand products could mean missing future sales—disappointed shoppers will likely seek items from your competitors, where they may become repeat customers.
-All together, retailers miss out on $1 trillion every year due to stockouts alone.
+All together, US and Canadian retailers miss out on roughly $350 billion in sales every year due to stockouts and overstocks alone.

 But you don’t want to buy too much—keeping dead or slow moving stock is a drain financially.
 Storage fees are increasing by the year, so it’s important to make the most of it.
 Unnecessary holding costs in the form of warehousing, insurance, and labor suck money from your bottom line.
 And when perishable products expire, there’s no salvaging them, even at discounted rates.

 Businesses need to regularly analyze inventory if they want to ensure long-lasting success.
-The ABC method is one of the many ways you can do that.
+ABC analysis is one of the best inventory management methods to do that.
 It’s easy for Shopify merchants—just go to the reports section in your dashboard to pull an ABC analysis by product report.

 Separating your inventory into these three categories will give you a good indication of what items you need to stock more, and which items you need to reduce stock value.

-The benefits of ABC analysis for inventory management
+The benefits of ABC analysis in inventory management

 Better inventory control